-OFFICE OF MANAGEMENT SERVICES (OMS) DEPUTY DIRECTOR FOR MANAGEMENT SERVICES Line 310
+OFFICE OF MANAGEMENT SERVICES (OMS) EXECUTIVE OFFICER FOR MANAGEMENT SERVICES Line 310

-PURPOSE: The primary function of this office is to provide leadership, direction, and supervision for the program service divisions within the Area Office, liaison services to the Servicing Personnel Office, IHS service unit operations, and the Shared Service Agreement with Aberdeen Area.
-The four divisions are Budget/Finance (including Business Office and Contract Health Service), Management Information Systems, Division of Contracting, and Office Services.
-Office also supervises Area Recruitment and Scholarship office.
+PURPOSE: The primary function of this office is to provide leadership, direction, and supervision for the program service divisions within the Area Office, liaison services to the Servicing Personnel Office, IHS service unit operations, and the Shared Service Agreement with Great Plains Area.
+The four divisions are Budget/Finance (including Business Office and Purchased Referred Care), Management Information Systems, Division of Contracting, Office Services, Area Recruitment and Scholarship office, and Office of Environmental Health and Engineering.